awslabs/duvet/design/lcov-parser/decisions.md

 - Pro: Forward-compatible; matches the behavior of the ecosystem's own consumers.
 - Con: A corrupted `DA` keyword (e.g. `DX:12,1`) is silently skipped.
+- Con: Same class, different variant — a whitespace-indented record (`  DA:1,2`) does not match any known keyword and is silently dropped too.
+No producer indents records; a hand-edited tracefile could.

 **Chosen: Option B.** The structural records the parser depends on (`SF`, `DA`, `end_of_record`) are still strictly validated — malformed